gobo-eiffel/gobo/library/common/Readme.md

-# Gobo Eiffel Project Library
+# Gobo Eiffel Common Library

 This small library provides facilities commonly used by all tools and libraries included in the *Gobo Eiffel Project*.